Introduction

 - To consider new evidence, unavailable during the original hearing that could impact the original finding or sanction.

-- The sanctions imposed were disproportionate to the violation of the Code of Conduct for which the student was found to be responsible.
+- The sanctions imposed were disproportionate to the violation of the code of conduct for which the student was found to be responsible.

 Appellate Review Process